Pavement (band): 1995–1997: Wowee Zowee and Brighten the Corners

 The next album, Wowee Zowee, recorded in Memphis and released April 11, 1995, covered a wide range of styles including punk, country and balladry across its 18 tracks, which often avoided conventional song structures.
 On the Slow Century DVD, Malkmus attributed his odd choice of singles to his marijuana smoking, stating that "I was smoking a lot of grass back then but to me they sounded like hits."
 Although Malkmus has said in recent interviews that the album is the last "classic Pavement record", Kannberg has voiced regrets about Wowee Zowee.
 "We made some mistakes on that record... we were kind of pressured into putting out a record a little faster than we were ready to.
 I mean, I'm totally into the record.
 It's just if we had another six months to think about it, it would've been much different."

 During the tour for the album, Nastanovich stated on the Slow Century DVD, the band would often not work out a setlist before shows, opting for drug and alcohol fueled jams over hit singles.
-Some of these shows were held during the 1995 Lollapallooza festival, where the incoherent performances received a hostile reaction from many audiences.
+Some of these shows were held during the 1995 Lollapalooza festival, where the incoherent performances received a hostile reaction from many audiences.
 Footage from Slow Century shows the band being pelted with mud and rocks.
-The band left the stage immediately and dubbed themselves "The Band That Ruined Lollapallooza".
+The band left the stage immediately and dubbed themselves "The Band That Ruined Lollapalooza".

 Wowee Zowee was followed up by the EP Pacific Trim, which was recorded with only Malkmus and drummers Nastanovich and Steve West.
 Their studio time was originally reserved for a Silver Jews recording, but frontman David Berman walked out in frustration and the trio decided not to waste prepaid recording time.

 Brighten the Corners, released in 1997 and produced by Mitch Easter, was a shorter, more conventional record than Wowee Zowee.
 Malkmus said on the Slow Century DVD that the album was an attempt to show audiences that Pavement had more mainstream and classic rock influences than it had previously portrayed.
 The album contained two of the band's best known singles in "Stereo" and "Shady Lane".
 It was the only Pavement album to include a lyric sheet except Slanted and Enchanted and sold better than its predecessors.
 Despite increased success, the band continued to fragment, with its members focusing more on other musical projects or on raising families.